iotku/iotku/README.md

 ### Hi there 👋 I'm iotku
-I'm a Linux enthusiast and Computer Science student.
+I'm a computer enthusiast and currently a Computer Science student.

-I find solutions to problems.

 | Main Programming Experience | Some Programming Experience | Hobbies
 | -------------               | --------------------------  | -------